 In 1970, Elvis purchased a house in Palm Springs that had previously been owned by Ray Kroc, the franchisor of McDonald’s.
 Located at 845 W Chino Canyon Rd, the property sits on the Chino Canyon Overlook Trail.
 Elvis paid Kroc $105,000 for the house.

-Dubbed “Graceland West”, the Presleys live there for several months a year.
-After his divorce in 1973, Elvis added another 2,000 square feet to the home–including a new bedroom and an entertainment suite he calls “The Jungle Room.”
+Dubbed “Graceland West”, the Presleys lived there for several months a year.
+After his divorce in 1973, Elvis added another 2,000 square feet to the home–including a new bedroom and an entertainment suite he called “The Jungle Room.”

 In 1981, Frankie Valli would purchase this house, selling it 4 years later for $500,000.

 Like his friend Bob Hope, Bing Crosby owned several properties around Palm Springs, including a decadent 1950s trailer park.
 On the opposite end of the spectrum was Crosby’s home on 70375 Calico Road.

 The 6,700 square foot house sits on over an acre of land and has a modern design with a Morrocan theme.
 Built in 1957, the home was designed to entertain many famous guests that would come into town.

 A couple of the famous guests to stay in the house were John F. Kennedy and Marilyn Monroe, who had a tryst here on March 24, 1962.
 Crosby sold the home shortly after, moving to nearby Palm Desert.

 In 1949 Marilyn Monroe was discovered by Hollywood agent Johnny Hyde at the Racquet Club in Palm Springs.
 In the 50s she spent time in the city with her then-husband Joe DiMaggio.